egodevrjm/country-song-generator/README.md

 - API keys are stored server-side only
 - No sensitive data is stored in localStorage
 - All user inputs are properly sanitized

+## 🚀 Deployment

+### Vercel Deployment

+**Important**: When deploying to Vercel, you must set the API key as an environment variable:

+1. Go to Vercel Dashboard → Settings → Environment Variables
+2. Add `CLAUDE_API_KEY` with your Anthropic API key
+3. Redeploy your application

+Note: Song history is not persisted on Vercel due to filesystem limitations.
+See [VERCEL_DEPLOYMENT.md](VERCEL_DEPLOYMENT.md) for detailed instructions.

 ## 🤝 Contributing